Sarvepalli/Data-Science/README.md

 Data-Science
 ============
-Created this file as part of Data Scientist Toolbox exercise.
+Created this file as part of Data Scientist Toolbox week 3 exercise.